reimarus/questioners-mind/PRODUCT_RULES.md

 This document outlines the core rules, guidelines, and principles for our personal blog and legacy website.
 It serves as a reference for both product managers and developers to ensure consistency in design, functionality, and user experience.

 **General Rules**
-- Write your test cases first as they provide the parameters for all code included on top.
+- Test Cases: Write your test cases first as they provide the parameters for all code included on top.
+- Author Name: All instances of the author's name should be "Ryan Oskvarek".

 **Design Rules**